Silverfeelin/Starbound-MessageHandling-Demo/README.md

 Just like the deployment script, the tech script has a local message handler (`mhTech_loaded`) that'll simply respond with true.

-Although this feature may seem useless due to the presence of `player.equippedTech`, it can still be used to determine if this specific module is loaded (and it's just an example, geez..).
+Although this feature may seem useless due to the presence of `player.equippedTech`, it can still be used to determine if this specific module is loaded.

 ### <a name="tech-sending"></a> Sending Messages